Malayankunju: Production

 Mahesh Narayanan, who had previously worked with Fahadh in Take Off, C U Soon and Mālik approached Fazil with the story.
 Fazil liked the story and agreed to bankroll the film.
 Also, Sajimon Prabhakar, who worked as associate director in the films Ente Ummante Peru and Android Kunjappan Version 5.25, was confirmed as the director.
 Rajisha Vijayan was opted in to play the female lead opposite Fahadh.

 Principal photography began on 28 January 2021 at Aruvithura following COVID-19 protocols.
 Filming continued in different locations at Aruvithura and Ernakulam and finished the first schedule after 26 days shoot.
 During the second schedule, while filming a stunt scene on 2 March 2021, Fahadh fell from a height, suffered a nose injury and underwent a surgery next day.
 Sushin Shyam was selected as the music composer.
 However, he was replaced by A. R. Rahman.

 Music

-The original songs and background score were composed by A. R. Rahman, returning to the Malayalam film industry after 20 years.
-The first single "Cholappenne" sung by Vijay Yesudas was released on 12 July 2022, the second title "Mannum Niranje" sung by Swetha Mohan was released on 19 July 2022 and the third song "Ponni Makale" sung by Chithra is a film version and not included in the album.
+The original songs and background score were composed by A. R. Rahman, returning to the Malayalam film industry after 29 years.
+The first single "Cholappenne" sung by Vijay Yesudas was released on 12 July 2022, the second title "Mannum Niranje" sung by Swetha Mohan was released on 19 July 2022 and the third song "Ponni Makale" sung by K. S. Chithra is a film version and while not included in the album initially, it was later included in the album four years later in July 2026.